keitaroyam/yamtbx/doc/kamo-en.md

 ## Version hisotry
 Dates when the code became available on GitHub are shown

+* 2017-05-24
+   * Fixed a bug introduced on 2017-03-10 (avoid failure in copying environment variables).
 * 2017-05-23
    * KAMO: Add DIALS support (`engine=dials`).
    * KAMO: Multiprocessing of preparation of multi-merge.
 New option to prepare files for joint refinement using DIALS (requires KAMO built on DIALS environment)